barun-saha/slide-deck-ai/README.md

 Clicking on the button will download the file.

+# Icons

+SlideDeck AI uses a subset of icons from [bootstrap-icons-1.11.3](https://github.com/twbs/icons) (MIT license) in the slides.
+A few icons from [SVG Repo](https://www.svgrepo.com/collection/future-technology-2/) (CC0 license) are also used.

 # Known Issues

 - **Connection timeout**: Requests sent to the Hugging Face Inference endpoint might time out.
-A maximum of five retries are attempted.
 If it still does not work, wait for a while and try again.

 The following is not an issue but might appear as a strange behavior:
 - **Cannot paste text in the input box**: If the length of the copied text is greater than the maximum